mohit2978/Devops/005.docker-3/0000notes.md

 Task-2: setup mysql db using docker

-Task-3: Write docker file to execute reactjs app
+Task-3: Write docker file to execute react js app

 ## Mostly used command

 docker system prune -a --> delete stopped containers + unused images + build cache

+Now not that much imp

+--> Docker network

+--> Docker Volumes

+--> Docker compose

+--> Docker swarm

+In realtime we use orchestration tools like k8s!!although we will see them in next classes!!
+In real time we never create containers manually we use k8s!!